How to Build a Smoker? Converting an Old Drum to a Kickass DIY Smoker

 7. To prevent sticking and add flavor, coat the inside walls of the can with a thin layer of high-smoke point oil.

-8. Now it’s time for the fun part.
+8. Now, it’s time for the fun part.
 Place a pie plate on the hot plate and load it with soaked wood chips.
 Make sure you’ve soaked those chips overnight to infuse that smoky flavor.

 9. Place a metal grate on the plate with wood chips.
 Seal up the lid, plug in the hot plate, and let it smoke for about 45 minutes.
 The can might get hot, but it’ll take some time for the inside to heat up.
 Remember, this is a cold smoker, so we’re just getting those wood chips to burn and release their magic.
-And finally, this cold smoker is for preserved cuts like salted, cured, or fermented meats.

 You can build on the whole procedure I showed you by watching the YouTube video below.
 But note that this one doesn’t involve the use of a hot plate: